pingcap/docs/data-migration/migrate-small-mysql-to-tidb.md

 -
   # The ID of an upstream instance or a replication group
   source-id: "mysql-01"
-  # The names of the block and allowlist configuration of the schema name or table name that is to be migrated.
+  # The names of the block list and allow list configuration of the schema name or table name that is to be migrated.
 These names are used to reference the global configuration of the block and allowlist.
 For the global configuration, refer to the `block-allow-list` configuration below.
   block-allow-list: "listA"

 # The global configuration of blocklist and allowlist.
 Each instance is referenced by a configuration item name.